library(statnet)

 mcmc.diagnostics(model_sc, which = "plots")

-simulation, prior to computation of final parameter estimates.
+of simulation, prior to computation of final parameter

-To directly assess the performance of the final model on in-model
+directly assess the performance of the final model on

-The trace plots (left panels of Figure 17.4) display the sampled values of the score function—essentially, the gradient of the log-likelihood—for each model term across the course of the MCMC simulation.
-In a well-behaved chain, these traces should appear as irregular but stable fluctuations around zero, without discernible trends, drifts, or flat segments.
-Such patterns indicate good mixing, where the sampler is exploring the parameter space effectively rather than getting stuck.
+The trace plots (left panels of Figure 18.4) display the differences between the network statistics of the simulated networks and those of the observed network for each model term across the MCMC simulation.
+In a well-behaved chain, these traces should exhibit irregular but stable fluctuations around zero, without systematic trends, drifts, or prolonged flat segments.
+Such patterns indicate that the Markov chain has converged and is mixing well, meaning it is effectively exploring the distribution of networks implied by the fitted ERGM rather than becoming trapped in a limited region of the network space.

 In the Lazega model, all four trace plots (for edges, nodecov.practice, nodematch.practice, and gwesp.fixed.0.693) exhibit the expected noisy, stable behavior.
 There are no signs of poor mixing or convergence issues.

-The density plots (right panels of Figure 17.4) complement this by summarizing the distribution of the sampled scores for each term.
-A roughly symmetric, bell-shaped curve centered near zero suggests that the chain has reached its stationary distribution.
-Here too, all four parameters display smooth, unimodal density curves with means close to zero, providing further evidence that the MCMC sampler has stabilized and that the parameter estimates are reliable.
+The density plots (right panels of Figure 18.4) complement the trace plots by summarizing the distribution of the differences between the simulated and observed network statistics for each model term.
+Approximately symmetric, unimodal density curves centered near zero indicate that the simulated network statistics closely match those of the observed network and that the Markov chain has reached its stationary distribution.
+In Figure 18.4, all four model terms exhibit smooth, bell-shaped densities with means close to zero, providing further evidence of good convergence, adequate mixing, and reliable MCMC-based parameter estimation.

 Together, these visual diagnostics indicate that the model has converged appropriately and that the MCMC estimation procedure has produced a stable and interpretable result.